Wind Chill Advisory issued for Catahoula, Concordia, East Carroll, Franklin, Madison by NWS - NewsBreak

 weather.gov

-Hard Freeze Warning issued for Acadia, Allen, Avoyelles, Beauregard, Calcasieu, East Cameron by NWS
+Hard Freeze Warning issued for Amite, Pearl River, Pike, Walthall, Wilkinson by NWS

-Effective: 2022-12-24 20:00:00 CST Expires: 2022-12-25 09:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
-To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
-Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
-Target Area: Acadia; Allen; Avoyelles; Beauregard; Calcasieu; East Cameron; Evangeline; Iberia; Jefferson Davis; Lafayette; Lower St. Martin; Rapides; St. Landry; St. Mary; Upper St. Martin; Vermilion; Vernon; West Cameron HARD FREEZE WARNING REMAINS IN EFFECT FROM 8 PM THIS EVENING TO 9 AM CST SUNDAY HARD FREEZE WARNING HAS EXPIRED * WHAT...Sub-freezing temperatures as low as 21 expected. * WHERE...Portions of central, south central, southwest and west central Louisiana and southeast Texas. * WHEN...For the first Hard Freeze Warning, until noon CST today.
-For the second Hard Freeze Warning, from 8 PM this evening to 9 AM CST Sunday. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.
+Effective: 2022-12-26 04:14:00 CST Expires: 2022-12-26 09:00:00 CST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: A Hard Freeze Warning means sub-freezing temperatures are imminent or highly likely.
+These conditions will kill crops and other sensitive vegetation.
+Target Area: Amite; Pearl River; Pike; Walthall; Wilkinson HARD FREEZE WARNING REMAINS IN EFFECT UNTIL 9 AM CST THIS MORNING * WHAT...Sub-freezing temperatures as low as 24 expected. * WHERE...Southwest Mississippi and northern portions of the Florida Parishes and metro Baton Rouge in southeast Louisiana. * WHEN...Until 9 AM CST this morning. * IMPACTS...Frost and freeze conditions will kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.

 Comments / 0